dotnet/Silk.NET/documentation/proposals/Proposal - Generic Math.md

 # Geometric Types

 The following Geometric Types are defined:
-- Box2DF
+- Box2F
-- Box2DI
+- Box2I
-- Box3DF
+- Box3F
-- Box3DI
+- Box3I
 - CircleF
 - CircleI
 - CubeF
 - CubeI
 - PlaneF
 - PlaneI
-- Ray2DF
+- Ray2F
-- Ray2DI
+- Ray2I
-- Ray3DF
+- Ray3F
-- Ray3DI
+- Ray3I
 - RectangleF
 - RectangleI
 - SphereF
 - SphereI

 The Box structs are defined by Min and Max Vectors, while Rectangle and Cube are defined by Origin and Size Vectors.
-These Types should be implicitly castable between each other.
+These Types **must** be implicitly castable between each other.

-Each type should include the following:
+Each type **must** include the following:
 - Intersect functions with both another instance of the type and a point
-- GetDistanceToNearest(Point,Edge,etc) functions should be available for a given point
+- GetDistanceToNearest(Point,Edge,etc) functions **must** be available for a given point
 - For all but the rays and planes, GetInflated function that takes a point and returns the scaled object that is closest to the original and contains the given point
 - Include Scale and Translation transformation functions
 - For Planes and Rays, Normalize functions